Science + Nature Summer Camps for Boys

-Applications are now being accepted for rising 7th, 8th & 9th graders.
+Camp is FULL.
+However, wait list applications are being accepted for rising 7th, 8th & 9th graders.

 Drawing on the rich environment of Penikese Island and talents within the local Woods Hole scientific community, Penikese Island Science + Nature Summer Camps offer workshops for marine biology, avian biology exploring nesting habitat and behaviors, electronics and robotics, underwater remotely operated vehicles (ROVs), molecular structures and surface tension, and microbiology.

 Penikese Island Science + Nature Summer Camps are enhanced by visiting scientists who provided hands-on laboratories and nature-based explorations on a rotating basis.

 Time on Penikese Island is allocated for learning modules, team meal preparations, group arts & crafts, leadership exercises, and island exploration.

 Inspiring Students in Science!